-- Avoiding table scraps and quick switches between different pet formulas.
+- Avoid table scraps and quick switches between different pet formulas.

 - An annual fecal exam to confirm that your pet is dewormed.
 “Parasites sometimes don’t flare up until your dog is stressed.
-Doing regular fecals guarantees they’re not carrying anything.”
+Doing regular fecal exams guarantees, they’re not carrying anything.”

 Article written by Author: Rose Springer